 The Cyber Foundation Pathway (CFP), launched as a pilot in 2019, provides a modular route to bring a cyber novice into a position where they can learn the essential elements of their role in a step-by-step approach.

 The CFP's modular design is deliberately flexible.
 Students can complete the whole pathway over a compressed 3 month period, or choose to attend modules at their own pace.

-About the Defence Cyber School
+Defence Cyber School vision

-It will also provide facilities for those communities to exercise, test and support the cyber resilience of UK systems, and opportunities for increased collaboration between government, industry and academia.
+With facilities to exercise, test and support the cyber resilience of UK systems, the Defence Cyber School at the Defence Academy offers opportunities for increased collaboration between government, industry and academia.